awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-multithreading.md

 To pass trace context between threads, call [GetTraceEntity](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/AWSXRayRecorder.html#getTraceEntity--) on the global recorder to get a reference to the current entity \(segment or subsegment\)\.
 Pass the entity to the new thread, and then call [SetTraceEntity](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/AWSXRayRecorder.html#setTraceEntity-com.amazonaws.xray.entities.Entity-) to configure the global recorder to use it to record trace data within the thread\.

-See [Using Instrumented Clients in Worker Threads](scorekeep-workerthreads.md) for an example\.
+See [Using instrumented clients in worker threads](scorekeep-workerthreads.md) for an example\.